Configure System Proxy (IP Switching)¶

 profile.dns_proxy = False

-# Please choose one of the three ways to select the target application below.
+# Choose one of the following three methods to specify the app.

 app = d.application("com.android.browser")